sheikhmashfiqrahman/JUMBE_APP/README.md

 - ```REST API to jumble words Q1 & Q2```: This is the main function of the api to shift/jumble the words when an int n is passed.
 The function is created inside the services.py.
 The services.py is being imported inside the routes. def api_jumble is responsible for handling the post method of the requested payload.

 - ```Basic Landing page```: This is a further implementation of the def api_jumble where users would be able to see a landing page after starting the server and html page will be rendered for inputting a string and the desired shift amount.
 E.g
 Enter Text : <some-text> Shift Amount :<n>.
-After hitting the button jumble it!, users would be able to see the desire output.
+After hitting the button jumble it!, users would be able to see the desire output and also come back to the previous page for inputing another message.

 - ```Rate Limit on the API Q5```: A rate limiter has been added where users would not be able to make more 300 requests per minute.
 A limiter library has been used for configuration inside the route.py.